 Every Easter for my older granddaughter (now 18), I created a treasure hunt.
 And now it's the little one's turn.
 We actually began last year, and it was very simple: follow the yellow trail (See Trails and Treasure).
 But now, at four and a half, she's ready to learn about signs.
 So I have to show her what an arrow is, and how to understand it.

 She's away! running so fast that I have to hurry to keep up.
-Yes, this one was easy,
+Yes, this one was easy,and this one too.

 But then the clues get a little more tricky?
 Would she spot this one, I wondered?
 No problem!